DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs-gettingstarted.md

 ## Usage (App Router)
 ### Create the DevCycle context and export it
 To use DevCycle on the server, you must create a context that can be shared across your server components.
+The context will hold the user data and configuration for the current request, and ensures subsequent calls to retrieve variables are scoped to that data.

 In a shared file somewhere (for example, `app/devcycle.ts`):
 ```typescript